Installing Windows XP directly from an ISO requires 3 boots, the first two boots must be from the E2B USB drive:

 5. Wait for XP Setup to start - or press [ENTER] if you are impatient

-6. Now go through the normal XP install options (there is normally no need to use F6).
+6. Now go through the normal XP install options (there is normally no need to press the F6 key).
 Format the drive and allow XP Setup to copy the files to the hard disk as usual.

 7. When the system restarts, boot back to the E2B USB drive again (if the system boots to Windows you will get an '.asms files not found' error - just reboot back to E2B again and carry on as below).

-8. Press W to select the Windows Menu again
+8. Press Ctrl+I to select the Windows Install Menu again

 9. Press Alt+2 - this is the safest and most reliable option for XP Step 2 (or use Alt+3 but you must leave the USB drive connected - if you used OEM+WinVBlock you MUST use Alt+2 and not Alt+3)